get-gah/gah/README.md

 ### Unattended mode

 `gah` will try to detect if your terminal supports input or not.
-To force this behavior you can either use the `--unattended` flag or set env var `UNATTENDED=true`.
+To force this behavior you can either use the `--unattended` flag or set env var `GAH_UNATTENDED=true` (for backward compatibility `UNATTENDED=true` will also work).
 This will skip the confirmation prompt and install the app without asking for any input.

 ```bash